MrKirilsReinke/9.-Api-Fetch/README.md

 # Quickstart
-Open your terminal and write
+Open your terminal and write:
 ```
 npm i
 ```